AqueductHub/aqueductcore/docs/plugins.md

 ## What is Plugin

-Plugin is a piece of software, which adds functionality to the server instance (`aqueductcore` or `aqueductpro`) without server update or restart.
+Plugin is a piece of software, which adds custom functionality to the server instance (`aqueductcore` or `aqueductpro`) without server update or restart.
-One plugin may include multiple functions, connected by presets and area of responsibility.
+One plugin may include multiple functions, connected by common settings or area of responsibility.
 For example, a set of graph plotting functions, integration with a 3rd-party service, or a collection of quantum circuit simulation methods.

-Plugins may be implemented in any language if this language or binary architecture is supported by an executing machine.
+Plugins may be implemented in any programming language if this language interpreter or binary architecture is supported by an executing machine.
-Current implementation of plugins run their code at the aqueduct server machine (within container, if you use containerised version).
-By default `python3` and `bash` scripting are supported.
+Current implementation of plugins run their code at the aqueduct server machine (within server container, if you use containerised version).
+By default, `python3` and `bash` scripting  are supported.

-From the technical point of view, plugins are folders with files, which follow a plugin convenition.
+Technically, plugins are folders with files, which follow a plugin convention.
 This convention is described in the chapters below.

 ## Writing a Manifest File

-Each plugin folder must contain a YAML file `manifest.yml`.
+Plugin folder may have and arbitrary name.
+Each plugin folder must contain a YAML file called `manifest.yml`.
 This file defines information about the plugin and its functions.
 Minimal example of the plugin with  two functions is given below:

 ```yaml
 name: "Plugin name"